-1.6.2 UPDATED in v1.2: Orbit integration
+1.6.2 Orbit integration

 After an orbit is initialized, we can integrate it for a set of times ts, given as a numpy array.
 For example, in a simple logarithmic potential we can do the following to integrate the orbit from t=0 to t=100, saving the orbit at 10000 instances.
 In physical units, we can integrate for 10 Gyr as follows